Low GI Diet Tips #2

 Reduce (or eliminate!) sugary foods!

 Do we really need all of those refined sugar laden sweets, soft drinks, fruit drinks, desserts, cakes and biscuits?
 Probably not!
-There are many great alternatives so make a conscious effort to make more natural choices.
-Check out the great dessert and snack suggestion on this website, or perhaps you could even invest in a great low gi cookbook.
+There are many great alternatives so make a conscious effort to make more natural low gi diet choices.
+Check out the great low gi dessert and low gi snack suggestion on this website, or perhaps you could even invest in a great low gi cookbook.

 However, you also need to mindful of all the hidden sugars in foods.
 Once you start reading more and more product labels, you’ll find refined sugar in just about everything on the supermarket shelves – from canned vegetables, flavoured tuna, savoury biscuits, baked beans … and the list goes on!
 And if we’re not careful, our daily sugar intake can climb rapidly without even being aware.